Simonadp0/Grocery/README.md

 - `elements`: List of elements
 - `bubbleSortTime`, `quickSortTime`, `selectionSortTime`, `mergeSortTime`: Execution times of sorting algorithms
 - `selectedAlgorithm`: The selected sorting algorithm
+- `selectedCategory`: The selected category for generating elements
 - `showNanoseconds`: Display preference for execution times

 ### Body

 The `ContentView` defines the main user interface of the application, featuring:
+- A segmented picker to select the category for element generation
 - Buttons to generate random elements, display the list of elements, and sort them
 - A picker to select the sorting algorithm
 - A toggle to switch between nanoseconds and seconds for execution times